Garlic is a member of the same group of plants as the

 certainly novel thinking outside the box.

-Q. Does a garlic supplement interfere with
+Does a garlic supplement interfere with

 curcumin supplement,

-ahcc, or
+ahcc, or the herb

 saw palmetto?

-A. Garlic has a mild effect and should not interact
+Garlic has a mild effect and should not interact

-with any great degree with these supplements.
+with any great degree with curcumin or any of these supplements.

-Q. I came across a site this morning that claims garlic
+I came across a site this morning that claims garlic

 can elevate testosterone levels, Since I have a history of low testosterone and